The Arc of Central Alabama offers a wide range of living arrangements based on the needs of the people we serve.

 Our Residential Program strives to enable individuals with intellectual and developmental disabilities (IDD) to learn skills for self-sufficiency that help them reach their highest potential and live the most independent life possible.
 Not only do Arc homes provide physical shelter, but also food, security, and a sense of family.
 Resources are available to help each individual thrive as active and valued members of their community.

-The Arc’s Residential Program provides home-based skills training, transportation, and supervision of medical needs.
+The Arc’s Residential Program provides home-based skills training, transportation, and supervision of wellness needs.
 Opportunities for typical life experiences such as vacations, cultural events, cookouts, dates, etc., are a major facet to the success of our Residential Program.
 Many of the residences within our footprint—much like many of Birmingham’s neighborhoods—are in areas considered to be “food deserts,” which lack access to affordable, healthy food options.
 Through our United Way Food Bank, those served in Arc residences are delivered nutritious, balanced food every week.
 Deliveries are based on their personal preferences and health needs.
 This ensures that each person is not only receiving healthy options, but also enough food to sustain them throughout the week.

 Adolescent Residential Program Our most recent program addition is the Adolescent Residential Program, which began upon request of the Department of Mental Health.
 This Medicaid-mandated program serves children and teenagers with IDD whose extensive needs cannot be met by their families or foster care.
-The Adolescent Residential Program is tailored to meet the distinctive needs of this age group, work through support plans, and encourage individuals to learn how to thrive within their schools and communities.
+The Adolescent Residential Program is tailored to meet the distinctive needs of this age group, work through support plans, and encourage individuals to learn how to thrive within their schools and communities